AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### Can I still use the SDK for personal or experimental projects?

 Access is currently focused on use cases with clear business or user impact.
-We strongly recommend validating your use case through the [request process](https://www.adobe.com/go/embed-access) before starting any integration.
+We strongly recommend validating your use case by [contacting Sales](https://www.adobe.com/go/embed-access) before starting any integration.

 ### How do I request access?

-Use [this form](https://www.adobe.com/go/embed-access) to submit your use case.
+Use [this form](https://www.adobe.com/go/embed-access) to contact Sales and submit your use case.
 Our team will review and follow up.

 ### What criteria are used to evaluate access requests?